dtcenter/MET/docs/Contributors_Guide/dev_details/tmp_file_use.rst

 The compile-time Python instance is run to read data from these temporary files.

+.. _tmp_files_tc_diag:

 TC-Diag Tool
 ^^^^^^^^^^^^

 The TC-Diag tool requires the use of Python embedding.
 It processes one or more ATCF tracks and computes model diagnostics.
-For each track point, it converts gridded model data to cyclindrical coordinates centered at that point, writes it to a temporary NetCDF file, and passes it to Python scripts to compute the model diagnostics.
+For each track point, it converts gridded model data to cylindrical coordinates centered at that point, writes it to a temporary NetCDF file, and passes it to Python scripts to compute model diagnostics.

 * :code:`tmp_met_nc_{PID}`: Cylindrical coordinate model data is written to this temporary NetCDF file for each track point and passed to Python scripts to compute diagnostics.
-If requested, the temporary NetCDF files for each track point are combined into a single output NetCDF cylindrical coordinates file for each track.
+If requested, these temporary NetCDF files for each track point are combined into a single NetCDF cylindrical coordinates output file for each track.